mbaze/Z80-Bits/random-lfsr.md

 distribution makes it especially useful in demoscene productions.

-An $N$-bit LFSR can cycle through up to $(2^N − 1)$ unique states, provided that the feedback polynomial (the value `xor`-ed into the register) satisfies certain mathematical properties.
+An $N$-bit LFSR can cycle through up to $(2^N − 1)$ unique states, provided that the feedback polynomial (the value `xor`ed into the register) satisfies certain mathematical properties.
 Explaining those properties is beyond the scope of this article.
 For example, a 16-bit LFSR can generate up to 65535 values before the sequence repeats.
 The all-zero state is invalid, since an LFSR initialized with zero will remain stuck at zero forever.